dpbevin/kubernetes-ingress-dotnet/README.md

 - .NET Core SDK 5.0
 - An editor (VS Code, or Visual Studio 2019+)
-- Docker Desktop (minikube may work but I haven't tried it)
+- Docker Desktop (minikube may work but this hasn't been tested)
 - Kubernetes (v1.18 or higher due to use of the use of the `ingressClassName` field)

 ### Dev Cycle